Health and wellbeing | Coronavirus Customer Hub

 A pre-departure COVID-19 health acknowledgement has been implemented as part of the check-in process, which all guests will be required to complete in full.

 To limit face-to-face interaction, we encourage all guests to check-in online wherever possible, using the Virgin Australia app, or via the Virgin Australia website.

-At the airport, our self-service kiosks at major ports being sanitised regularly, and you will notice that some of our kiosks have been closed to observe social distancing.
+At the airport, our self-service kiosks at major ports are being sanitised regularly, and you will notice that some of our kiosks have been closed to help observe social distancing.
 If you need assistance to check in, our friendly ground crew will be happy to help.

 At the airport